 1.8: Brain and Behavior Beyond this Book

-This book covers a lot of material, but much more material could be included in a course on biological psychology.
+This book covers a lot of material, but much more could be included in a course on biological psychology.
 Some textbooks contain 30 or more chapters.
-Your teacher may supplement this book with material on additional topics such as movement control, memory encoding, language processing, the neural correlates of consciousness, etc. But hopefully, these 11 chapters provide a solid foundation for understanding links between brain and behavior and pique your interest to continue learning about the brain and behavior in other courses or on your own.
+Your teacher may supplement this book with material on additional topics such as movement control, perceptual systems, language processing, or the neural correlates of consciousness.
+We’re tried to be concise, but hopefully these 12 chapters provide a solid foundation for understanding links between brain and behavior and pique your interest to continue learning about the brain and behavior in other courses or on your own.

-Brain science is an exciting and rapidly developing field with an astounding amount of new information–more than 35,000 papers are published each year in neuroscience journals and the number has been increasing each year (Eagleman & Downar, 2016; Yeung et al., 2107).
-With so much new information, even trained scientists struggle to keep up with new developments, and students looking to learn more or get into the field often don’t know where to start.
+Brain science is an exciting and rapidly developing field with an astounding amount of new information—more than 35,000 papers are published each year in neuroscience journals and the number has been increasing each year (Eagleman & Downar, 2016; Yeung et al., 2017).
+With so much new information, even trained scientists struggle to keep up with new developments, and students looking to learn more or enter the field often don’t know where to start.

 May your journey into the brain be interesting, enjoyable, and rewarding.